Test Code HPGLP Hereditary Paraganglioma/Pheochromocytoma Panel, Varies

 Germline alterations in the MAX gene are typically associated with increased risk for PCC, although some individuals have been identified with PGL.
 MAX variants occur in approximately 1% of patients with hereditary PGL/PCC syndromes.(2)

-TMEM127 variants are associated most commonly with PCC and rarely PGL.(1) Alterations of TMEM127 account for approximately 2% of individuals with hereditary PGL/PCC.(2)
+TMEM127 variants are associated most frequently with PCC and rarely PGL.(1) Alterations of TMEM127 account for approximately 2% of individuals with hereditary PGL/PCC.(2)

 Recent evidence suggests that disease-causing variants in FH also increase risk for PGL/PCC.(3,4) Individuals with disease-causing FH variants carry a significantly increased risk for cutaneous or uterine leiomyomata and renal tumors.(5)